zhanzhan-lee/FilmTrack/doc/How to create your own branch.md

+## 🧩 **Branching & Development Strategy**
+To keep things organized:

+- `main` → ✅ **stable product branch**
+  Final, working version of our product.
+Only merge tested and approved code here.

+- `develop` → 🔄 **integration branch**
+  All development work gets merged here first.
+This is our day-to-day working branch.

+- `feature branches` → 🌱 everyone creates their own for specific tasks
+  E.g. `intro-layout-jay`, `fix-header-zane`, etc.

+We’ll **merge feature branches into `develop` during group meetings**.
+Once everything is stable and reviewed, `develop` gets merged into `main`.

 ### ✅ Step 1: Clone the repo (if you haven't already)
 If you haven't cloned the GitHub repo to your local machine: